 Applications for scholarships can be downloaded here Scholarship Application.

 The attire for the course is business casual.

-Dr. Sharon Younger is President and founder of Younger Associates, a market research and strategic communications firm that provides services to businesses, economic development organizations and transportation agencies.
+Sharon Younger is President and founder of Younger Associates, LLC, an economic research and strategic planning firm that provides services to businesses, economic development organizations and transportation agencies.

-Dr. Younger is a frequent speaker at national conferences for professional organizations.
+Dr. Younger has twenty-five years of experience in her field and is a frequent speaker at national conferences for professional organizations.
 She is an instructor for the Economic Development Institute, University of Oklahoma, Auburn University, University of Tennessee and CETYS University in Mexico.